OXID-eSales/developer_documentation/development/modules_components_themes/module/installation_setup/installation.rst

 Module can be installed with regular composer installation.
 Composer performs all necessary installation steps.
 Example command how to install OXID eShop PayPal module with composer:

+.. todo: as the PP module used as example is not upated to work with 7, please rewrite example to gdpr-opt-in module

 .. code:: bash

     composer require oxid-esales/paypal-module